What Is Collagen? Types, Benefits & How to Support It

 Since both our Organic Grass-fed Collagen Peptides and wild-caught Marine Collagen are unflavored and mix easily, we like adding a scoop of collagen protein anytime we blend up an Organic Grass-fed Whey Protein shake or make a coffee with our pure coconut MCT Oil.

-In addition to the collagen benefits mentioned above, we find that the addition of collagen protein to our regular routine helps us feel satisfied longer and that it promotes lean body mass and fat reduction by helping to cut down on snacking between meals.
+In addition to the collagen benefits mentioned above, we find that the addition of collagen protein to our routine helps us feel satisfied longer and that it promotes lean body mass and fat reduction by helping to cut down on snacking between meals.

 (Want articles like this via email?
 Here's the sign up!)